-Aloe speciosa is a generally single-stemmed, tall succulent growing up to 10 feet (3 m) that carries its massive rosettes of leaves at a tilt off to one side.
+Aloe speciosa is a tall, generally single-stemmed succulent that grows up to 10 feet (3 m) and carries its massive rosette of leaves at a tilt off to one side.
 Leaves are bluish-green with a pinkish tinge at their tips and margins.
-They are up to 36 inches (90 cm) long and have tiny soft teeth and the older leaves form a dry skirt lying downwards along the stem.
-In mid-winter appear the stout, tight, 1 foot (30 cm) long, cone-like inflorescences that rise and branch close to the crown of the rosette.
-The flower buds are red and open a greenish-white with dark reddish-brown to orange protruding stamens, giving a definite tricolor look to the inflorescence.
+They are up to 36 inches (90 cm) long and have tiny soft teeth along the margins.
+The older leaves form a dry skirt lying downwards along the stem.
+Inflorescences are stout, tight, cone-like, 1 foot (30 cm) long, and rise and branch close to the crown of the rosette in In mid-winter.
+Flower buds are red and open a greenish-white with dark reddish-brown to orange protruding stamens, giving a tricolor look to the inflorescences.

 How to Grow and Care